-Importance of performance appraisal has no limit.
-An effective evaluation and performance management process can have a significant impact on an organization’s culture, employee morale and employee engagement level – all of which improve the employer brand and support the retention of core talent within the business.
+The importance of performance appraisal has no limit.
+An effective evaluation and performance management process can have a significant impact on an organization’s culture, employee morale, and employee engagement level – all of which improve the employer brand and support the retention of core talent within the business.

 Importance of performance appraisal

-As we have said, Importance of performance appraisal has no limit.
+As we have said, the Importance of performance appraisal has no limit.
 Having a valuation conversation with employees can help improve the bottom line by aligning individual performance with business objectives.
-It creates more people-focused culture and an environment that wants to stay, progress and improve staff.
+It creates a more people-focused culture and an environment that wants to stay, progress, and improve staff.

 Open discussions on performance can help identify an issue early and provide an opportunity to explore positive solutions.
 The manager can provide additional training and assistance to the staff to be able to achieve such results that they will feel proud of.
 High-performing workers may be supported with further training to help advance their career progression.